ataztech910/coder-in-austria-100-days/README.md

 - Day 8.
 Connect the course page to new flow ✅
 - Day 9.
 Create an E2E test for the new flow ✅
 - Day 10.
 Sprint review and planning ✅

+### Sprint 5/10
+Day 1.
+Implement Redux into the project⌚
+Day 2.
+Create Jest tests for the store ⌚
+Day 3.
+Create the reducers depending on tests ⌚
+Day 4.
+Wrap current Auth with store⌚
+Day 5.
+Update E2E tests having new requirements⌚
+Day 6.
+Create the UI for the user profile in Figma + Create the statistics widget UI for main page⌚ Day 7.Create the profile page Frontend⌚
+Day 8.
+Create the widget frontend⌚
+Day 9.
+Connect profile and widget to the AWS data model⌚ Day 10.
+Update E2E tests ⌚
+Day 11.
+Sprint review and planning⌚